habi/blog/content/post/2005-03-13-picture-of-the-week-10.markdown

 the best day-revenue of the whole year up to now. way to go![![Wochenrapport](http://habi.gna.ch/blog/images/wochenrapport-tm.jpg)](http://habi.gna.ch/blog/images/wochenrapport.jpg)

-the funniest parcel involved a passport, a russian diplomat, and some [muhsam zuschlag](http://velocite.ch/weblogtoo/?p=95) from our side, but as i said to dom, it was only one of those 3 swissconnects per hour we had this friday.
+the funniest parcel involved a passport, a russian diplomat, and some [mühsam zuschlag](http://velocite.ch/weblogtoo/?p=95) from our side, but as i said to dom, it was only one of those 3 swissconnects per hour we had this friday.